 |u||/u/||as in rude or as oo in moon||mumu ox (bull/cow)|

-In certain cases, primarily in poetry, song lyrics or onomatopoeic sounds, e in word-final position or in word-initial position (when followed by -s- and another consonant) may be rendered silent and replaced by an apostrophe.
+In certain cases, primarily in poetry and song lyrics, e in word-final position (of onomatopoeic words) or in word-initial position (when followed by -s- and another consonant) may be rendered silent and replaced by an apostrophe.

 The following stress rules apply to all polysyllabic words, including words that are affixed.